moritz-kick/pferdeapfel-rl/documentation/rules_en.md

   - White moves first.

 ### Turn Sequence
-To ensure logical consistency regarding the "Draw" condition, the turn structure is strictly defined as follows:
+To ensure logical consistency regarding the "Draw" condition, the turn structure is strictly defined as follows (and only Black is allowed to capture; White landing on Black’s square is illegal):

 1. **Mandatory Placement:**
    Before moving, the active player places one brown apple on the square their horse currently occupies.